theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/V   ISg .
 NSg/V/J/P D   NSg    .
 NSg/V
 >
 #
 > Alice was beginning to get   very tired of sitting by her   sister on the bank , and
-# NPr   V   NSg/V/J   P  NSg/V J    V/J   P  NSg/V/J NSg/J/P I/J/D NSg/V  J/P D   NSg  .
+# NPr   V   NSg/V/J   P  NSg/V J    V/J   P  NSg/V/J P  I/J/D NSg/V  P  D   NSg  .
 V/C
 > of having nothing to do     : once  or      twice she had peeped into the book her   sister
 # P  V      NSg/I/J P  NSg/VX .
 NSg/C NPrSg/C W?
 ISg V   W?
 P    D   NSg  I/J/D NSg/V
 > was reading , but     it        had no      pictures or      conversations in          it        , “ and what  is the use